dongyx/shsub/README.md

 INSTALLATION
 ------------

-To install `shsub`, execute the following command in the source tree:
+Execute the following commands in the source tree:

+	$ make
 	$ sudo make install

-It installs `shsub` to `/usr/local` which is the most common location for local programs in Unix variants.
+It installs `shsub` to `/usr/local` by default.

-Installing `shsub` to the home directory is more complicated, because the structure of the home directory is quite a personal taste.
-Supposing your personal executable files are placed in `~/bin` and your personal man pages are placed in `~/man`, the following setting would be a common way to install `shsub` to the home directory.

-	$ make install prefix=~/.shsub bindir=~/bin mandir=~/man

-It installs the executable files in `~/bin`, man pages in `~/man`, and any other supporting files of `shsub` would be installed to `~/.shsub`.

 USAGE
 -----